Welcome to the Junior School

-The Autumn Term begins on Monday 05 September 2022.
+The Autumn Term begins on Wednesday 06 September 2023.
 All new students will assemble in the Christopher Fry Hall (located in the Junior School) by 8.30am where they will be met by their Form Teacher and taken to their form rooms.
 School will end at 3.45pm.
-It is vital that a Transport Form, detailing means of transport, is completed for each new student by Friday 08 July.
+It is vital that a Transport Form, detailing means of transport, is completed for each new student by Friday 07 July 2023.
 The Transport Form can be found on My School Portal.
 During the first day, students are given a tour of the Junior School to familiarise themselves with their new surroundings.
-They will be allocated a peg and an individual locker with their own special combination, although Year 3 students who will learn their combinations later in the year.
+They will be allocated a peg and an individual locker with their own special combination, although Year 3 students will learn their combinations later in the year.
 Throughout the first few days, students are encouraged to ask questions and there are plenty of people on hand to help them feel at home.
 All new students in Years 4, 5 and 6 will be partnered with a child who is familiar with the School to help them settle in.

 Getting to School

 Parents who bring their children into school are respectfully asked to observe the signs on display and NOT to park in the space reserved for coaches.
 The gyratory is for dropping off and collecting students only and we politely request that those who are waiting for children park in a designated space.

 Students should not be dropped off or collected on Manton Lane or between the roundabout and the bus stop on Clapham Road because this creates a serious traffic hazard.
 We understand that this is a problem for parents, but the safety of the children is of paramount importance.